Exposure Reduction Resources

 - Summarizes guidelines for minimizing asbestos exposure associated with brake maintenance and repair, including exposure reduction during various work tasks and appropriate use of personal protective equipment.

-3. World Health Organization and International Labour Organization.
-Outline for the Development of National Programmes for Elimination of asbestos-related diseases.
-2007.
+6. World Health Organization (WHO), International Labour Organization.
+Outline for the development of national programmes for elimination of asbestos-related diseases (2007) (PDF)

 - Provides a model for developing a national program to eliminate asbestos-related diseases, which includes preventive strategies for reducing exposure to asbestos and related actions at the national, regional, and enterprise level.